DWFlanagan/ntrh/11-tute_speak.md

 **Party**

 n.
 A social gathering with a goal of mixed group interrelating, drinking, etc. --- v.
 To enjoy the company of others and not be involved in studying. --- adj.
-To be desirable to have at a party (e.g. \`\`He's quite a party guy'').
+To be desirable to have at a party (e.g. "He's quite a party guy").

 **Pass-Punt**

 n.
 One of the options available to a Tute student.
 A class on Pass-Punt does not count against you if you fail or do poorly; it also does not help your GPA even if you do incredibly well.
-Officially called \`\`Pass-No Credit.''
+Officially called "Pass-No Credit."

 **Perf**